The spectral geometry of hyperbolic and spherical manifolds: analogies and open problems: Preliminaries

 A non-trivial element $\gamma$ in $\Ot(d+1)$ acts freely on $S^{d}$ (i.e.\ if $\gamma\cdot x=x$ for some $x\in S^{d}$, then $\gamma=\op{I}_{d+1}$) if $+1$ is not an eigenvalue of $\gamma$.
 One can see that the only even-dimensional spherical space forms are spheres $S^{2n}$ and real projective spaces $P^{2n}(\R)$.
 The latter is not orientable since it is the quotient by $\{\pm \op{I}_{2n+1}\}$, which is not contained in $\SO(2n+1)$.
 Every odd-dimensional spherical space form is orientable.

-The classification of spherical space forms was obtained by Wolf~\cite{Wolf-book} following Vincent's techniques.
+The classification of spherical space forms was obtained by Wolf~\cite{Wolf-book} following techniques due to Vincent (see \cite[\S5.1]{Wolf-book} for a clear explanation).
 Although we will use it several times along this article, we omit the statement because it is quite technical and long, though any reference will be to a precise place in \cite{Wolf-book} (or \cite[\S3--5]{Wolf01}).

 Now, let $\Gamma$ be an arbitrary finite subgroup of $\Ot(d+1)$.
 The quotient $S^{d}/\Gamma$ has a structure of a (Riemannian) good orbifold and is called a \emph{spherical orbifold}.
 Two spherical orbifolds $S^{d}/\Gamma_1$ and $S^{d}/\Gamma_2$ are isometric if and only if $\Gamma_1$ and $\Gamma_2$ are conjugate in $\Ot(d+1)$.